How to Stop Being a Victim through Six Decisive Steps

 For years, I used to think like a victim.
 I blamed everyone else but myself for my setbacks and took no responsibility for my actions.
 If there was any hope in changing my life, I needed to learn how to stop being a victim immediately.
 This condition is best described as having the victim mentality.

-Here are just some of the questions that used to plague my mind on a continuous basis.
+Here are just some of the victim-type questions that used to plague my mind on a continuous basis.

 Why is life so difficult?